BloodLordSoth/ecommerce/README.md

 - With this project I've learned how to incorporate Stripe payments.

 - I've learned ways to map data I scraped with Puppeteer to batch insert information into my postgres database table.

+- Learned about price_in_cents and creating conversion helper tools to map my converted prices to be accepted by Stripe.

 - I've learned how to build databases in relation to products and shopping carts.